secureblue/secureblue.github.io/content/IMAGES.md

 - - - [Cosmic](#cosmic)
 - [Server](#server)

+*`nvidia-open` images are recommended for systems with NVIDIA GPUs Turing or newer.
+These include the new [open kernel modules](https://github.com/NVIDIA/open-gpu-kernel-modules) from NVIDIA, not Nouveau.*

+*`nvidia` images are recommended for systems with NVIDIA GPUs Pascal or older.
+These include the closed kernel modules from NVIDIA.*

 ## Desktop

-*`nvidia-open` images are recommended for systems with Nvidia GPUs Turing or newer.
-These include the new [open kernel modules](https://github.com/NVIDIA/open-gpu-kernel-modules) from Nvidia, not Nouveau.*

-*`nvidia` images are recommended for systems with Nvidia GPUs Pascal or older.
-These include the closed kernel modules from Nvidia.*

 ### Recommended